dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/02_customer_lifetime_value.md

 The AI can build the CASE WHEN logic.
 It can't look at the distribution and decide where the natural breaks are.
 That's the analyst's job.

+These thresholds are static but data-informed.
+A more dynamic alternative — using PERCENT_RANK() to automatically recalibrate as the customer base grows — would be better for an ongoing dashboard.
+For a fixed dataset and a marketing use case, static thresholds are more stable: a customer's tier won't shift just because new customers joined.

 **Prompt library update:** After two case studies, I noticed the AI consistently omitted ranking columns and percentage-of-total columns.
 Rather than catching this in every evaluation, I added a standing instruction to the context prime: *"For any query that ranks or compares rows, always include ROW_NUMBER() and a percentage-of-total column unless I say otherwise."* That one addition eliminated two recurring issues going forward.

 ---